Rishabh42/CineMatch/assignment/assignment-1/Report.md

 ### User stories inspired by all the profiles

-- As an academic, I want to generate a list of ideas on a specific subject so that I can quickly collect ideas that I can develop for a project or a work.\
+- As an academic member, I want to generate a list of ideas on a specific subject so that I can quickly collect ideas that I can develop for a project or a work.\
 \
 **Acceptance tests:**
-  - Verify that the IA generate a bullet list of ideas when the user ask for a list of ideas on a specific subject.
+  - Verify that the AI generate a bullet list of ideas when the user ask for a list of ideas on a specific subject.
   - Verify that the ideas generated are relevant regarding to the prompt.
-  - Verify that the IA ask for more precisions if the user only ask for ideas without any precisions.
+  - Verify that the AI ask for more precisions if the user only ask for ideas without any precisions.

 ## Contribution statement: